 Inoreader is the first of 3 (in this list) browser-based RSS readers with a freemium model.
 So, in the case of Inoreader - the maximum number of feeds you can add is capped at 150.
 Which, to be fair, is still a decent number of feeds, particularly if you only want to monitor niche blogs.

 That said, plenty of people (particularly in the developer community) are happy to pay for the premium plan because it provides additional features.
-In the case of Inoreader, those features are ad-less experience, custom styling, automation, filters, and advanced tools like translation.
+In the case of Inoreader, those features are an adless experience, custom styling, automation, filters, and advanced tools like translation.

-Inoreader does have a mobile app also, both on Apple Store and Google Play.
+Inoreader also has a mobile app on Apple Store and Google Play.